tysenp/iOS-BLE-Proximity-Attack-ESP32/README.md

 ## Usage

-The easiest would be to use VS Code w/ PlatformIO then copy and paste 'main.cpp' to the 'main.cpp' file PlatformIO created, and build/upload your ESP32.
+The easiest would be to use VS Code w/ PlatformIO then copy and paste 'src/main.cpp' to the 'main.cpp' file that PlatformIO created, and build/upload your ESP32.

 If errors occur, ensure your .ini file is filled out correctly.
 This updated project has been tested on an ESP32-WROOM-32E.
 (DM on Discord for support.)